britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 ![Line Chart with Tooltip][lineChartTooltipImg]

 ## Drawing a Legend
 Up to now, we have been working with a dataset that contains only one topic.
 But what happens if we have two topics?
 In this section, we will update our data to contain another set of entries.
-We will add a Legend component to show our users which line corresponds to which topic.
+We add a legend component to show our users which line corresponds to which topic.

 First, we make a copy of the topic we already have and change some values.
-We named the new topic "Radiant", and due to our default color schema, it shows as a dark green line.
+We named the new topic "Radiant," and due to our default color schema, it shows as a dark green line.

-Now we will instantiate our new [Legend component][legendAPIReference]:
+Now we instantiate our new [legend component][legendAPIReference]:
 ```js
 const chartLegend = britecharts.legend();
 ```
-The same way as we needed a container for the chart, we will need another for the legend.
-For that, we first create a div:
+The same way as we needed a container for the chart, we require another for the legend.
+To do it, we first create a div:
 ```html
 <div class="legend-container"></div>
 ```
-And then select the container with a D3 selection and save the reference:
+And then select the container with a D3.js selection and save the reference:
 ```js
 const legendContainer = d3.select('.legend-container');
 ```

 The legend is a component that depends on the data and in a specific data shape.
-We check the Legend data schema and it needs to be:
+We check the Legend data schema, and it needs to be:
 ```json
 [
     {